-Princecraft's aluminium boat hulls are made of high quality 5052-H36 marine aluminium recommended for salt-water use by the Aluminum Association.
-However, care must be taken in both salt water and fresh water to avoid creating electrolytic action.
-Do not place brass, bronze, or copper fittings in direct contact with the aluminum.
+Princecraft's aluminum boat hulls are made of high quality 5052-H36 marine aluminum, recommended for salt-water use by the Aluminum Association.
+However, care must be taken in both salt water and fresh water to avoid creating galvanic corrosion.
+Do not install brass, bronze, or copper fittings in direct contact with the aluminum.
+(See Galvanic Series of Metals in section 4).
 A thorough fresh water bath after every use is recommended by Princecraft and will prolong the life of your boat.